hushmesh/lopdf/README.md

 }
 ```

+## no_std

+In order to use the library in a no_std context default-features needs to be disabled.
+And alloc feature needs to be added.

 ## FAQ

 * Why does the library keep everything in memory as high-level objects until finally serializing the entire document?